-This science course has two tiers, a Separate Science (Triple) Higher tier (grades 4-9) and a Seperate Science (Triple) Foundation Tier.
-Both are worth three GCSEs.
+This science course is a separate sciences (triple) higher tier (grades 4-9) worth three GCSEs.
 The tier that students sit is not decided until the winter of year 11 based on students' performance in mock exams and the classroom.
 It may be that they take a foundation triple science instead.